Editor’s Note: This article was originally published in Overland Journal, Summer 2016.

 The National Geographic illustrated map is quite helpful and highly recommended for the drive.
 A smaller free version is available on the National Park website.
 As always our team’s GPS track and points of interest are available through the Hema Explorer Cloud (cloud.hemaexplorer. com.au) under North American Map Patrol.

 Overland Route descriptions are intended to be an overview of the trail rather than turn-by-turn instructions.
-We suggest you download the Hema Explorer app and Cloud GPS track, as well as source detailed paper maps as an analog backup.
+We suggest you download our team’s GPS track by visiting the overland routes home page here and source detailed paper maps as an analog backup.
 As with any remote travel, conditions can change dramatically.
-Drivers should check road conditions with local authorities before attempting the route and be ready to turn back should snow or ice occur.
+Drivers should check road conditions with local authorities before attempting the route.